stephenramm/clearvision/README.md

 There's a number of issues in the code as it is - for example you can easily connect outputs to inputs of a node, and this should be disallowed.

 This project is very much Work In Progress.
-The file ClearVision_issues.adoc contains a list of stuff to be done, there is some project management to be done here!
+The files "Revised Proposal" and "ClearVision_issues" contain a list of stuff to be done, there is some project management to be done here!

 N.B.
 The markdown documents contain graphiv pictures; you can view these in Visy=ualStudio Code using the "Graphvix Markdown Preview" extension.